ranga6897/DataAnalysis/Vehicle_Insurance/readme.md

 ## Objective :
-To build a model that Recommends the ppl who take Vehicle Insurance with Health Insurance.
+To build a model that Recommends the clients who purchase Vehicle Insurance with Health Insurance.

 ## Data :
 Data is taken from [kaggle](https://www.kaggle.com/anmolkumar/health-insurance-cross-sell-prediction?select=train.csv).